 - 6 mm ring terminal (alternator “B” terminal)

-Battery Cubbyhole: As my battery tray is under the wheel arch in its own little cubbyhole with the water-filled heat-exchanger directly above it, I needed to ensure the battery terminals were properly protected against potential water spray.
-So I went for the brass screw type and associated covers from CBS.
+Battery Cubbyhole: As my battery tray is under the wheel arch in its own little cubbyhole with the water-filled heater heat exchanger directly above it I needed to ensure the battery terminals were properly protected against potential water spray.
+So I went for the brass screw-type and associated covers from CBS.